zainmo11/Quantum-Computing-Fundamentals/README.md

 # For Quantum Teleportation
 # Run the quantum_teleportation.py code

+# For Quantum Random Number Generator
+# Run the qrng.py code
 ```

 Note: The actual files might need to be created from the code snippets in the original file.